Teodora Džehverović: Career

 Džehverović rose to prominence as a contestant on the singing competition Zvezde Granda in 2014.
 The show's creator and producer, Saša Popović, then formed a girl group, called Đavolice (She Devils), consisted of Džehverović and two of her fellow-contestants: Tamara Milutinović and Gorana Babić.
-Together they released three songs: "Ćuti i vozi", "Piće za mladiće" (2015) and "Čokolada i vanila" (2016), before their breakup in 2016.
+Together they released three songs: "Ćuti i vozi" (2015), "Piće za mladiće" (2015) and "Čokolada i vanila" (2016), before their breakup in 2016.
 Later that year, Džehverović pursued a solo career with her debut single "U 4 oka", released in December 2016.

 Teodora saw initial success in 2017 with several collaborations including "Gledaj mene" with In Vivo and "Hijena with Vuk Mob.
 In September 2017, she entered the first season of the reality show Zadruga.
 After ten months of competing, Džehverović finished as the second runner-up in June 2018.
 Her debut album Borbena was released under IDJTunes on 7 March 2019.
 It was preceded by two singles: "Kristijan Grej" (2017) and "Rari" featuring Coby (2018).

 In June 2020, Teodora collaborated with rapper Devito on the single "Vudu".
 With over 100 million views on YouTube, "Vudu" became the commercially most successful Serbian single in 2020.
 In August, Džehverović faced scrutiny from Serbian epidemiologist and member of the national COVID-19 crisis headquarters, Predrag Kon, for her summer live shows, which were held against safety measures.
 Subsequently, mayor of Leskovac, Goran Cvetanović, also requested for her forthcoming live performance in that city to be canceled.
 In September 2020, Džehverović became the fifth Serbian woman to gross over one million followers on Instagram.
 In May the following year, she held her first online concert via Serbian streaming service YouBox.

 In March 2022, Džehverović joined Relja Popović and Darko Dimitrov at the judges' panel for the first season of the singing television contest IDJShow.
 The same year, she became the brand ambassador for Puma in Serbia.
 In late August, Teodora headlined at the Belgrade Music Week Festival for the first time.
 She performed at the New Year's Eve concert in front of the House of the National Assembly in Belgrade.
 In March 2023, Teodora collaborated with Breskvica on the single "Drift", which became her first chart-topping entry on the Billboard's Croatia Songs chart.
-On 15, May 2024, Džehverović released her visual sophomore album, Žena bez adrese, to digital services through SevenSky.
+On 15, May 2024, Džehverović released her visual second album, Žena bez adrese, to digital services through SevenSky.